-I like Americans, I like much of America, I just have no interest in living there.
-Eventually, I moved to Thailand and have been happily living here ever since.
+So, I moved to Thailand and have been happily living here ever since.
 As an American that is my right.
 I can choose to live in the US or not.
 The beauty of America and democracy.
 So, why is it so many Americans take personal umbrage to the fact I don’t want to live in the US?

 Personally, I don’t think overall this is the fault of Americans except to say they have to take responsibility for voting for Bush, twice!
 Bush and his cronies caused America and Americans to be hated over much of the world and it will take the good part of a generation before that damage is erased.

 Even in Thailand, where I now live, Thais aren’t big fans of America anymore.
 They call Americans ‘arrogant’ and their country’s occupation of Iraq ‘illegal’.
 They also get tired of the American government telling other countries what to do.

-Now, if you’ve spent any time in Thailand and know Thais, you will realize how unusual this is.
+Now, if you have spent any time in Thailand and know Thais, you will realize how unusual this is.
 Thais aren’t particularly political and don’t care about other countries that much.
-So it’s a unique situation when you get a Thai who will openly criticize another country.
+So it is a unique situation when you get a Thai who will openly criticize another country.

 Taxi drivers will tell me how much they liked America under Clinton and how they hoped the Iraqis would kick America’s butt under Bush.
 Let’s just hope, under Obama, America finally has a president that can mend the hatred of America and Americans George Bush caused.

-Retirement outside of America, because of the extreme cost of living in America, is now becoming popular.
-More than 1.5 million Americans get their social security checks in countries outside the US, because life for them is better.
+In 2017, State Department figures showed more than 1.5 million Americans get their social security checks in countries outside the US, because life for them is better.
 Simple.
 For them too, like me, it doesn’t mean they hate America only that, when they consider every angle, their lives are better in the new country they choose to live in.

 So, the next time you hear someone saying they don’t want to live in America, why take it as an attack on America or call it America bashing?
 It’s not.

-I’m originally British and hear Brits all the time saying they wouldn’t live in the UK again.
+After all, I am originally British and hear Brits all the time saying they wouldn’t live in the UK again.
 The thought would never cross my mind to call them “British bashers”.
-More power to them, and why should I care they don’t want to live in the UK?
-So why do Americans?
+More power to them.
+Besides, why should I care that they don’t want to live in the UK?